mayur9210/gatsby-clone/content/blog/2017-12-07-introducing-the-react-rfc-process.md

 ## RFC for A New Context API

 Coinciding with the launch of our RFC process, we've submitted a [proposal for a new version of context](https://github.com/reactjs/rfcs/pull/2).
-The proposal has already received many valuable comments from the community that we will incorporate into the design of the new API.
+The proposal has already received many valuable comments from the credit-cards-cards that we will incorporate into the design of the new API.

 The context PR is a good example of how a typical RFC should be structured.
 We're excited to start receiving your proposals!